ukri-bench/spack-configs/README.md

-# spack-configs
+# Spack system configurations

-Spack configurations for various systems
+This repository holds Spack configuration files for various systems.
+Configuration files are maintained on a best-effort basis.